oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Cross-Site Request Forgery Protections {#pattern-bff-csrf}

 The interactions between the browser-based application and the BFF rely on cookies for authentication and authorization.
 Similar to other cookie-based interactions, the BFF is required to account for Cross-Site Request Forgery (CSRF) attacks.
-A successful CSRF attack could transform the BFF into a confused deputy, allowing the attacker's request to the BFF to trigger outgoing calls to a protected resource on behalf of the user.
+A successful CSRF attack could allow the attacker's request to the BFF to trigger outgoing calls to a protected resource.

 The BFF MUST implement a proper CSRF defense.
 The exact mechanism or combination of mechanisms depends on the exact domain where the BFF is deployed, as discussed below.